 The Company leases a 30,000 square foot facility in Hayward, California that is not occupied.
 The Company is currently seeking a tenant for this space.
 The Company's master lease on the Hayward facility expires in November 2012.
-As of March 31, 2007, the Company is obligated to pay rent on the Hayward facility of \$4.8 million and its share of insurance, taxes and common area maintenance through the expiration of its master lease.
-As of March 31, 2007 and December 31, 2006, the estimated liability related to the Hayward facility totaled \$1.5 million and \$1.7 million, respectively, and is included in Lease Termination and Deferred Rent Liabilities in the accompanying Consolidated Balance Sheets.
+As of June 30, 2007, the Company is obligated to pay rent on the Hayward facility of \$4.6 million and its share of insurance, taxes and common area maintenance through the expiration of its master lease.
+As of June 30, 2007 and December 31, 2006, the estimated liability related to the Hayward facility totaled \$1.7 million and is included in Lease Termination and Deferred Rent Liabilities in the accompanying Consolidated Balance Sheets.
 The fair value of the liability was determined using a credit-adjusted risk-free rate to discount the estimated future net cash flows, consisting of the minimum lease payments under the master lease, net of estimated sublease rental income that could reasonably be obtained from the property.
 The Company is also required to recognize an on-going accretion expense representing the difference between the undiscounted net cash flows and the discounted net cash flows over the remaining term of the Hayward master lease using the interest method.
 The accretion amount represents an on-going adjustment to the estimated liability.
 The Company reviews the assumptions used in determining the estimated liability quarterly and revises its estimate of the liability to reflect changes in circumstances.
+During the quarter ended June 30, 2007, the Company revised its estimate of the liability and recorded an additional loss of \$401,000.
 The on-going accretion expense and any revisions to the liability are recorded in Selling, General and Administrative expense in the accompanying Consolidated Statements of Operations.
-During the three month periods ended March 31, 2007 and 2006, the Company recognized expense of \$162,000 and \$46,000, respectively, related to the Hayward facility.
+During the three and six month periods ended June 30, 2007, the Company recognized expense of \$461,000 and \$623,000, respectively, related to the Hayward facility.

 The Company, as permitted under California law and in accordance with its Bylaws, indemnifies its officers and directors for certain events or occurrences while the officer or director is or was serving at the Company's request in such capacity.
 The potential future indemnification limit is to the fullest extent permissible under California law; however, the Company has a director and officer insurance policy that limits its exposure and may enable it to recover a portion of any future amounts paid.
 The Company believes the fair value of these indemnification agreements is minimal.
-Accordingly, the Company has no liabilities recorded for these agreements as of March 31, 2007 and December 31, 2006.
+Accordingly, the Company has no liabilities recorded for these agreements as of June 30, 2007 and December 31, 2006.